denoland/deno/docs/linking_to_external_code.md

 imports and cache them to disk.

-Deno caches remote imports in a special directory specified by the `$DENO_DIR` environmental variable.
+Deno caches remote imports in a special directory specified by the `$DENO_DIR` environment variable.
 It defaults to the system's cache directory if `$DENO_DIR` is not specified.
 The next time you run the program, no downloads will be made.
 If the program hasn't changed, it won't be recompiled either.
 The default directory is:

 - On Linux/Redox: `$XDG_CACHE_HOME/deno` or `$HOME/.cache/deno`
 - On Windows: `%LOCALAPPDATA%/deno` (`%LOCALAPPDATA%` = `FOLDERID_LocalAppData`)